JackOgaja/geo-dynamics/README.rst

 ================

-- This repository contains standalone codes and scripts written in: python, matlab, NCL, shell-scripts, C and Fortran for data processing and visualization.
+- This repository contains standalone codes and scripts written in: python, matlab, NCL, shell-scripts, C and Fortran for geodynamic studies.
 - The individual codes and scripts are internally documented for easy application.
 - The codes and scripts currently available are listed below:

 Codes:
 ======
-1. VSF_simple.py
+1. Vortex-surface Fields: VSF_simple.py
-- Reads geophysical data stored in NetCDF format and write ascii output.
+- Reads geophysical data stored in NetCDF format
+- Calculates Vortex-surface Fields applying solutions of geodesics using Vincenty formula and
+- Writes ascii output.

    - Language : Python

 *Dependencies*